 Council Complete of State

-The Council Complete of State meets to elect the Grand Master or the Lieutenant of the Grand Master.
+Meets for the election of the Grand Master or the Lieutenant of the Grand Master

 Board of Auditors

 Supervises and oversees income and expenditures, and the proper management of the entire property of the Order

 It is composed of a President and six Members all elected by the Chapter General for a term of six years.
 They are chosen from among Order of Malta members who are particularly experienced in legal, economic and financial matters.
 It monitors compliance with the financial statements, verifies the accounts, provides supervision and monitoring of the management of the assets of the Order’s institutions.
 It is assisted by external auditing firms.
 It acts as advisory body to the Grand Chancellor and the Receiver of the Common Treasure.

 Giovanni d’Ayala Valva;

 Supervises the internal and external communications activities of the Order

 It is presided over by the Grand Master and is composed of a Vice-President and six board members, chosen from among the members of the Order competent in the areas of communications, administration, public relations and mass media.
 They are appointed by the Grand Master and remain in office for four years.

 Hervé Hême de Lacotte;